No data available for the deliverable: Clear existing backlog of title deeds for subsidised housing

 Are there plans?

 Comprehensive plans exist through Operation Vulindlela's Titling Project, which began in October 2021.
-The Operation Vulindlela steering committee includes members from National Treasury, DHS, the Office of the Surveyor General, the Registrar of Deeds and the Department of Justice.
+The Operation Vulindlela steering committee includes members from National Treasury, DHS, the Office of the Surveyor-General, the Registrar of Deeds and the Department of Justice.
 The project aims to address three key areas: regularisation of the primary transfer backlog, formalisation of off-register transactions and the establishment of an affordable title preservation system.

 OV 2 plans to complete the deeds data analysis to map the scale of title deed backlog, enabling targeted intervention planning by December 2025.